Studious-Games/StudiousBackupPackage/README.md

 ## Important

 When the package is in the middle of a backup, or you have Backup on Exit selected.
 Unity might appear to have hung, please do not kill Unity and just allow it to finish doing what it is doing.
-The bigger the project, the longer Unity the backup will take in the background.
+The bigger the project, the longer the backup will take in the background.

 Killing Unity will create a corrupt backup.